OUR SISTER LODGE

 Ask us about our Special Guest Rate program with the River Rock Hotel near YVR, where you will find easy airport connections by Skytrain or shuttle.
 Most local hotels provide shuttle service to both airports.
 Shuttle service between terminals is sporadic, but taxis are readily available.

-The Ocean House gift shop features giftware, jewelry, local Haida art and Ocean House souvenir apparel.
+The Ocean House gift shop features giftware, jewelry, local Haida art, souvenir apparel, waterproof backpacks, hike appropriate clothing and much more.
 In addition to this, retails toiletries will also be in stock should you forget any essential items at home.

 Gratuities are not expected but gratefully accepted.
 All-inclusive package guests customarily prefer to leave lump sum gratuities upon departure instead of tipping daily at meals and guiding services.